encryptorion-lab/cuFalcon/README.md

 ```

 ## License
 This project (cuFalcon) is released under GPLv3 license.
-See [COPYING](COPYING) for more information.
+See [LICENSE](LICENSE) for more information.

 Some files contain the modified code from [Falcon official repository](https://falcon-sign.info/impl/falcon.h.html).
 These codes are released under MIT License.